gutsdkrishna/InterIIT-Task/README.md

    ```

 2. **Backend Setup**:
-    *Navigate to the backend directory*:
+    Navigate to the backend directory:
    ```bash
    cd backend
    ```
-   *Install dependencies*:
+   Install dependencies:

    ```bash
    npm install
    ```

-   *Create a .env file in the backend directory with the following content*:
+   Create a .env file in the backend directory with the following content:

    ```env
    MONGO_URI=<your-mongodb-uri>
    PORT=5000
    ```

-   *Start the backend server*:
+   Start the backend server:

    ```bash
     npm start